cyrusimap/cyrus-imapd/docsrc/imap/developer/releasing.rst

 3. SSH into both www and ftp, and move older releases to the old versions directory.
 You want only the two most recent tarball+sig pairs for each major series.
-4. Update the topic in the #cyrus IRC channel
+4. Update the topic in the #cyrus IRC channel.
-5. Send an announcement to the info-cyrus and cyrus-announce lists
+5. Send an announcement to the info-cyrus and cyrus-announce lists.